Dragon Ball: Dragon Ball Z Kai

 In February 2009, Dragon Ball Z celebrated its 20th anniversary, with Toei Animation announcing that it would broadcast a re-edited and remastered version of the Dragon Ball Z anime under the name Dragon Ball Kai (ドラゴンボール改, Doragon Bōru Kai).
-The footage would be re-edited to follow the manga more closely, eliminating scenes and episodes which were not featured in the original manga, resulting in a more faithful adaptation, as well as in a faster-moving, and more focused story.
-The episodes were remastered for HDTV, with rerecording of the vocal tracks by most of the original cast, and featuring updated opening and ending sequences.
-On April 5, 2009, the series premiered in Japan airing in Fuji TV.
-Dragon Ball Z Kai reduced the episode count to 159 episodes (167 episodes internationally), from the original footage of 291 episodes.
+The series would be re-edited to follow the manga more closely, eliminating scenes and episodes which were not featured in the original manga, resulting in a more faithful adaptation, as well as in a faster-paced and more focused story.
+The episodes were remastered for HDTV, with rerecording of the vocal tracks by most of the original cast, and featured updated opening and ending sequences.
+On April 5, 2009, the series premiered in Japan on Fuji TV.
+Dragon Ball Z Kai reduced the episode count to 159 episodes (167 episodes internationally), from the original 291.
 Damaged frames were removed, resulting in some minor shots being remade from scratch in order to fix cropping, and others to address continuity issues.
 The majority of the international versions, including Funimation Entertainment's English dub, are titled Dragon Ball Z Kai.

 Dragon Ball Super

 On April 28, 2015, Toei Animation announced Dragon Ball Super (ドラゴンボール超, Doragon Bōru Sūpā), the first all-new Dragon Ball television series to be released in 18 years.
-It debuted on July 5 and ran as a weekly series at 9:00 am on Fuji TV on Sundays until its series finale on March 25, 2018 after 131 episodes.
-Masako Nozawa reprises her roles as Goku, Gohan, and Goten.
-Most of the original cast reprise their roles as well.
+It debuted on July 5 of that year and ran as a weekly series at 9:00 am on Fuji TV on Sundays until its series finale on March 25, 2018, after 131 episodes.
+Masako Nozawa reprised her roles as Goku, Gohan, and Goten.
+Most of the original cast reprised their roles as well.
 Koichi Yamadera and Masakazu Morita also reprise their roles, as Beerus and Whis, respectively.

-The story of the anime is set four years after the defeat of Majin Buu, when the Earth has become peaceful once again.
-Akira Toriyama is credited as the original creator, as well for "original story & character design concepts."
+The story of the anime is set after the defeat of Majin Buu, when the Earth has become peaceful once again.
+Akira Toriyama is credited as the original creator, as well for "original story and character design concepts".
 It is also being adapted into a parallel manga.

 Super Dragon Ball Heroes

-In 2018, an anime to promote the Super Dragon Ball Heroes card and video game series was announced with a July 1 premiere.
-The series' announcement included a brief synopsis:Trunks returns from the future to train with Goku and Vegeta.
-However, he abruptly vanishes.
-The mysterious man "Fu" suddenly appears, telling them that Trunks has been locked up on the "Prison Planet", a mysterious facility in an unknown location between universes.
-The group searches for the Dragon Balls to free Trunks, but an unending super battle awaits them!
-Will Goku and the others manage to rescue Trunks and escape the Prison Planet?
+In May 2018, an anime to promote the Super Dragon Ball Heroes card and video game series was announced.
+It was released online from July 1, 2018, to August 8, 2024.

+Dragon Ball Daima

+Dragon Ball Daima aired on Fuji TV from October 2024 to February 2025.
+It features a storyline set after the events of the Majin Buu Saga of Dragon Ball Z but before Dragon Ball Super and the last few episodes of Dragon Ball Z. It is the last work of Akira Toriyama.